About Share Our Strength

 First Share Our Strength’s Taste of the Nation event raises nearly $250,000 in a single day when 25 of the nation’s best restaurants hold food and wine tastings.

 Launch of Share Our Strength’s Operation Frontline (now Share Our Strength’s Cooking Matters), a groundbreaking program that teaches low-income families about food and how to cook healthy meals on a limited budget.

 Share Our Strength launches Community Wealth Partners to help other change agents solve social problems at the magnitude they exist.

-Share Our Strength turns 20, and announces its strategic focus on ending childhood hunger in America.
+Share Our Strength turns 20, and announces its strategic focus on ending child hunger in America.